alterNERDtive/VoiceAttack-profiles/docs/configuration/EliteAttack.md

 Toggles:

-* `auto honk all systems`: Automatically honk upon entering a system, each jump without constraints.
+* `auto honk all systems`: Automatically honk upon entering a system, each jump, without constraints.
 Default: false.
-* `auto honk new systems`: Automatically honk upon entering as system if it is your first visit.
+* `auto honk new systems`: Automatically honk upon entering a system if it is your first visit.
 Default: true.
 * `auto restock`: Automatically restock after docking at a station.
 You will always refuel, repair and enter the Station Services menu.
 Default: true.